L-Belluomini/OTN/README.md

 2. Open the repo folder in AndroidStudio
 3. Install sdk21 (min sdk)
 4. Synch gradle project
+5. Because of a Proguard limitations, dependency libraries that have module info.class and multirelease.class must be 'hacked':
+    Copy the .jar file from the remote repository and remove those two module types, save the file and place it back in the libs directory.
+    The hacked libraries aren't on git.
+To find them, check the build.gradle :app the dependency are listed as a local import.
-5. build
+6. build

 ## Future features
-* Gui
+* Gui (currently at 50%)
-* Select routing profile during query
+* ~~Select routing profile during query~~ DONE
 * Local graph building support
 * Create layer based on routing area
 * ...

 ## Call for SME
 ![image](https://github.com/L-Belluomini/OTN/blob/main/img/51oEcOu.jpg)

-There are two breaking issues at the moment:

 * ~~[Inflating resource crashes app](https://github.com/L-Belluomini/OTN/issues/1)~~ SOLVED
 * ~~[Build on thirdparty pipeline fails proguard](https://github.com/L-Belluomini/OTN/issues/2)~~ SOLVED